nightwatchjs-community/appium-nightwatch-examples/README.md

 ## Configuration

-We can add in a test setting in nightwatch config for appium server and then can extend for vairous desired target/desired capabilites to run on:
+We can add in a test setting in nightwatch config for appium server and then can extend for vairous desired target-devices/desired-capabilites to run on:

 ```js
 'appium': {